rism-digital/pae-code-spec/EDITORIAL.md

 ### Pull Requests and Revisions

-Once an issue has been described, a member of the Editorial Board can open a pull request to make the changes to the specification.
-We use [ReSpec](https://respec.org) as the tool for presenting the specifications, and changes to the specification are written in plain HTML.
+Once an issue has been described, a member of the Editors, or a community member on invitation from the Editors, can open a pull request to make the changes to the specification.
+We use [ReSpec](https://respec.org) as the tool for presenting the specifications; see the section below on how ReSpec works.
 Each Pull Request should limit itself to solving one or, at most, two related issues.
 Editors other than the original author of the Pull Request can ask for further changes.

 ### Merging and Approval

 By convention, the original author of the pull request cannot approve their own change.
-Once a change has been approved by two other editors it may be merged by the approvers into the specification.
+Once a change has been approved by two other editors it may be merged into the specification.
+Typically the last approving editor also does the merge.

 Once merged, the change becomes part of the history of the specification.
 Since we use the git version control system, these changes are preserved and the history of the changes comes "for free" with the system.
 Anyone can go back through